-- young people (mostly men) up to the age of 25, - hours, - people with sleep disorders and unresolved narcolepsy syndrome.
+- young people (mostly men) up to the age of 25, - shift workers whose life rhythms are disrupted by night work, irregular or long working hours, - people with sleep disorders and unresolved narcolepsy syndrome.

 The reason why the issue of fatigue has received special attention in the field of road safety improvement is related to its consequences, which are manifested in the form of reduced attention, longer reaction times to external sensations and lower levels of information processing.
 The driver's ability to drive safely is significantly reduced by these consequences, thereby exposing themselves and other road users to an increased risk of accidents.